 SELECT * FROM integer ORDER BY random() LIMIT 1

-As expected, this cannot benefit from an existing index.
+As expected, this cannot benefit from any index.
 If the query planner does not understand the query intention, it might go as far as sorting all the rows of the table only to preserve a single row.

-A possible simple solution when the rows have a contiguous integer primary key is to obtain a pseudo-random value in the range of the primary key and take the row whose primary key is equal to this value.
+A possible simple solution that works when the rows have a contiguous key is to obtain a pseudo-random value in the range of this key and take the row whose key is equal to this value.

 Another bad solution is to fetch all primary keys, select one at random in application code, and fetch the corresponding row.
 This solution is specially bad as the selected row might have been deleted between the two queries.

 The proper solution is to rely on the nonstandard

 LIMIT clause supported by some database systems or in the

 ROW_NUMBER window function supported in some other database systems.

 SELECT * FROM integer ORDER BY id LIMIT 1 OFFSET floor(random() * (SELECT count(*) FROM integer))